codyjrivera/ids-artifact/README.md

 # Running the Dafny Benchmarks
 To run the entire Dafny benchmark suite, run the script `./dafny-all.sh`.
-This excludes two methods for which we have experienced very long (>2 hour) verification times: `red-black-tree::insert` and `scheduler-queue::bst-remove-root`.
-To run the benchmark suite with all methods including those two, run the script `dafny-all-plus-lt.sh`.
+This excludes two methods for which we have experienced pathological (>2 hour) verification times: `red-black-tree::insert` and `scheduler-queue::bst-remove-root`.
+You may verify both of these methods individually by running `./dafny-method.sh red-black-tree insert` and `./dafny-method.sh scheduler-queue bst-remove-root`, or you can run the script `dafny-all-plus-lt.sh` to verify all methods including these.

 To run an individual benchmark from the Dafny benchmark suite, run the script `./dafny-method.sh DATASTRUCTURE METHOD`, where `DATASTRUCTURE` is the desired data structure,